absginc/fskhttp/README.md

   "success": true
 }
 ```

 ## Quick Start

-Get a single-instance service up in seconds:
+Get started quickly with a single-instance service and have it up in seconds:

 ### Option A: Pull from Docker Hub